bthaman/noaa_precip/README.md

 <b>Modules</b>

 1. precip_main.py - Main program, displays window for input of date, rainfall duration, geographic area.
 Outputs include csv file for each duration, and optionally a pdf map for each duration.
 A feature class with thiessen polygons, generated from the HRAP points, is updated for each duration, but is overwritten with the next duration executed.
-   a. precip_dialog.py
+2.  precip_dialog.py
-      i.  tkSimpleDialog.py
+3.  tkSimpleDialog.py
-      ii. ttkcalendar.py
+4.  ttkcalendar.py
-         process_hourly.py
+5.  process_hourly.py
-            read_config_functions.py
+6.  read_config_functions.py
-            precip_geoprocessing.py
+7.  precip_geoprocessing.py
-            sql_wjt.py
+8.  sql_wjt.py
-            sqlite_wjt.py
+9.  sqlite_wjt.py
-            interpolator.py
+10. interpolator.py
-            wget.py
+11. wget.py

    ddf_plot_main.py - Main program, generates depth-duration-frequency curves for the top ten counties in terms of max recurrence
                       interval within the county.